tencentyun/intlcloud-documents/yehe_doc/中间件与通信/移动推送/常见问题/iOS 常见问题_intl_en.md

 ### How does the client play the custom push message audio?

 First, on the device development side, put the audio file in the `bundle` directory.
-- If you use the TPNS console to create a push, enter the audio file name in **Advanced Settings** (the full path of the audio file is not required).
+- If you use the Tencent Push Notification Service console to create a push, enter the audio file name in **Advanced Settings** (the full path of the audio file is not required).
 - If you use RESTful APIs, set the `sound` parameter to the name of the audio file (the full path of the audio file is not required).

 ### Does iOS support offline retention of push messages?
-No. When the TPNS server sends a message to APNs, if APNs finds that the device is not online, it will retain the message for a while.
+No. When the Tencent Push Notification Service server sends a message to APNs, if APNs finds that the device is not online, it will retain the message for a while.
 However, the duration of the retention is not clear.